 1/2 c. pure maple syrup

 1 T. coconut oil

 - Once you follow this Pumpkin Cheesecake recipe to make the dough, take a heaping scoop of dough and press it into the bottom of some paper liners.
 Make sure the dough is flattened and even.
 You should fill about two to three medium-sized liners.

 - Bake the crusts for about 20 minutes and let the crusts cool completely.

 - For the pumpkin cheesecake:

 - In a food processor, combine the cheesecake ingredients – it’s that easy!

 - Scrape the sides of the food processor to make sure that all of the goodies are incorporated and pulse again.

-- Pour this mixture in each crust cup and distribute it evenly.
+- Pour this mixture into each crust cup and distribute it evenly.
 Place the cheesecakes in the fridge for 6-8 hours to set (or overnight is better).

 - For the caramel sauce: